ShuJackson/browser-analyser-new-relic-SPA/README.md

-The SPA version for https://github.com/newrelic/nr1-browser-analyzer.
+The SPA version of https://github.com/newrelic/nr1-browser-analyzer.

 For information on how to get started, see the link above.